bob-beck/libtls/TUTORIAL.md

 # Certificate Revocaton.

-## Certificate revocation sucks and doesn't scale

-I've said the obvious thing you should all know.
+Everyone knows certificate revocation is painful and problematic at scale.
 Nevertheless there is often value for it in private deployments.
 You have two choices:

-###CRL Support
+### CRL Support

 For basic certificate revocation, you're basically looking at a CRL file, as published by a CA, in PEM format. libtls supports these by setting one up at config time

 - [tls_config_set_crl_file](http://man.openbsd.org/tls_config_set_crl_file.3) can be called to load the crl file during configuraiton.
 It will be used to check for certificate revocation during the handshake validaition.

-###OCSP Stapling
+### OCSP Stapling

 Alternatively, OCSP stapling can and will be validated if present in a provided certificate.